vivek-kumar9696/American_Sign_Language_Detection/README.md

 ![American Sign Language Chart](ASL.png)

-## NEURAL NETWORK MODEL USED

-MobileNet CNN architecture was used.
-The last 23 layers were retrained on the dataset to benefit from transfer learning

 ## DATASET USED

 Data downloaded from https://www.kaggle.com/datamunge/sign-language-mnist.
 Data Augmentation techniques were used to further improve accuracy.